Security Practices

 Employee access.
 No ShieldOps employee has standing access to customer data.
 Access to production systems requires a time-limited, manager-approved just-in-time (JIT) grant that expires after 8 hours.
 All production access is logged, monitored, and reviewed weekly by our security team.

 Authentication.
-All ShieldOps staff use phishing-resistant multi-factor authentication ([CUSTOMISE: e.g. hardware security keys / passkeys / FIDO2]) for access to internal systems.
+All ShieldOps staff use phishing-resistant multi-factor authentication (FIDO2 hardware security keys and platform passkeys) for access to internal systems.
 Passwords alone are not accepted for access to any system containing customer data.
 Contractor access follows the same policy.

 Background screening.
 All employees and contractors with access to production systems undergo pre-employment background screening appropriate to their role and jurisdiction.